wisec/swfintruder/README.md

-I have forked this project to address the current issues (the original version does not work anymore unfortunately) to have something to play with.
+<b>I have forked this project to address the current issues (the original version does not work anymore unfortunately) to have something to play with.</b>

-Original Readme:
+<b>Original Readme:</b>

 Foreword
 ========